 How do we make homework relevant and effective for all students?
 How do we get more students to complete homework?
 Should we even be assigning homework?
-This 2-credit hour, self-paced course will investigate these questions about homework and more.
+This 2 credit hour course will investigate these questions about homework and more.
 Making Homework a Win/Win! begins by investigating the theories, purposes and myths about homework, how they compare to the research and how they apply to a new culture of diverse families, students and lifestyles.
-Then, participants will learn how to make homework an effective tool, how to differentiate assignments and how to apply alternative grading methods.
+Then participants will learn how to make homework an effective tool, how to differentiate assignments and how to apply alternative grading methods.
 Finally, participants will examine ways to increase homework completion and effectiveness by implementing student and family supports.

 The course is organized into 5 Modules and presented in a modified, self-paced format.
 Participants are encouraged to access the course regularly and make reasonable progress, but there are no due dates attached to individual assignments.
 Instead there are 2 absolute due dates (mid-term and the last day of class) to provide flexibility and to better accommodate participants’ busy schedules.
 In addition to the required text, course goals will be met using a combination of discussions, activities, supplemental readings, videos, and applications.
 Participants will have opportunities to discuss, reflect and put into practice new information.
 The instructor will monitor all discussions and offer feedback and coaching on activities and assignments.

 By the end of the course, participants will: